 The structure of the breast

-Breasts are made up of fat and breast tissue, along with nerves, veins, arteries and connective tissue that helps hold everything in place.
+Breasts are made up of breast tissue (also called glandular tissue) and fat, along with nerves, veins, arteries, and connective tissue that helps hold everything in place.

 The main chest muscle (the pectoralis muscle) is found between the breast and the ribs in the chest wall.